Happy Head vs. Hims

 Topical finasteride from Happy Head and Hims

 While topical minoxidil has been in use for decades, topical finasteride has only more recently become a viable alternative to oral finasteride.
-Studies indicate that it’s about as effective as the oral version at reducing scalp dihydrotestosterone (DHT, a primary driver of pattern hair loss), but its application has a nearly undetectable effect on plasma DHT.
+Studies indicate that may be about as effective as the oral version at reducing scalp dihydrotestosterone (DHT, a primary driver of pattern hair loss), but its application has a nearly undetectable effect on plasma DHT.
 That’s a sign that it goes to work on the scalp without getting into the bloodstream, ultimately mitigating its side effect profile.
 So, for men who need finasteride but are concerned with its side effects, this is a good way to go.

 The biggest difference is in the delivery mechanism.
 Happy Head offers its topical finasteride as a serum in a bottle with a dropper cap or a gel in a pump bottle, whereas Hims provides a compounded spray or a serum.
 Our testers universally preferred Hims’ spray application, as it was easier to handle and far less messy.